cribbles/chess/README.md

   - Translates user input from algebraic chess notation to array coordinates
   - Uses regex and error handling to validate user input
 - `Traversable`
   - Provides utility methods for calculating delta coordinates in a 2d positional grid

 ## Checkers AI

-The [computer AI](lib/checkers/computer_player.rb) is definitely one of the coolest features of the application.
+The [checkers AI](lib/checkers/computer_player.rb) is definitely one of the coolest features of this suite.
 Here's how it works:

-- Computer AI performs a breadth-first search using the game's move-validation system to determine the best move
+- Computer AI performs a breadth-first search over the tree of all possible move sequences for each piece
-- If there are any jump sequences available, it picks the longest one possible (i.e. it claims as many pieces as it can)
+- If there are any possible jump sequences, it picks the longest one available (i.e. it claims as many pieces as it can)
-- If there are no possible jump moves, it picks the safest slide possible (i.e. it plays defensively)
+- If there are no possible jump moves, it picks the safest slide available (i.e. it plays defensively)
 - Otherwise, it makes a random move - unless it's landlocked and can't move, then it forfeits

 ## Future polishing touches (TBD)